 As we mentioned in the article about negative space in user interfaces, if there’s not enough space between the elements, they become hard to read and demand additional effort.
 It may be a strong reason for eye and brain tense although many users won’t be able to formulate the problem.
 A proper amount of negative space, especially micro space, solves this problem and makes the process more natural.
 So, negative space directly influences the efficiency of typography on the page or screen.
 In music, pauses play the same role as sounds.
 In reading it works the same way: empty spaces placed correctly make the text easier to read.

 11. Divide the blocks of content

 One of the natural ways to divide the blocks of content is using subheadings or traditional dividers using horizontal or vertical lines.
 This way you let readers or users easily separate different elements and understand their interconnection in one layout.
 Negative space mentioned before also effectively works as a divider.
 Another way is by using images.
 It may appear not logical at first glance, but images do help to make the content readable and legible.
 For example, used in articles, they work as elegant and informative dividers that both illustrate the text content and separate different parts of it.
 With an image, you give users a brief rest from reading and even a long article may look not that overwhelming as it would without pictures.
-Illustrations, photos and 3D graphics catch users’ eye much quicker and are faster decoded than text.
+Illustrations, photos, and 3D graphics catch users’ eyes much quicker and are faster decoded than text.
 So, the images can work as directional cues and navigate users to the messages or calls to action presented in text form.
 Also, it’s advisable to make text harmonically work together with key images on the page or screen: this way they amplify the effect of each other.